 Respondus

 Respondus LockDown Browser™ (RLDB) is a custom browser that locks down the testing environment within Canvas.
-When students use Respondus LockDown Browser they are unable to print, copy, go to another URL, or access other applications.
-When an assessment is started, students are locked into it until they submit it for grading.
-Features include:
+When students use Respondus LockDown Browser, they are unable to print, copy, go to another URL, or access other applications.

-• Print, Print Screen and screen capture functions are disabled
+• Print, Print Screen, and Screen Capture functions are disabled.

 Visit the Respondus LockDown Browser website for more information.

-Respondus Monitor® builds upon the power of LockDown Browser, using a student’s webcam and industry-leading video analytics to prevent cheating during non-proctored exams.
-You won’t find a more cost-effective, student-friendly system for online proctoring.
+Respondus Monitor® builds upon the power of LockDown Browser, using a student’s webcam and industry-leading video analytics to reduce cheating during non-proctored exams.
+The monitor records the student, with the option to also record their computer screen, to ensure only approved materials are used, and no outside assistance is provided during testing.

 Visit the Respondus Monitor web page for additional information.